 Venables Bell & Partners is an independent creative agency headquartered in San Francisco, best-known for its work on the Audi of America account, which forms the bedrock of the business.
-Another cornerstone advertising client, Intel, departed at the end of 2014 (VBP still handles some creative content projects for the tech giant) but Venables Bell bounced back from that blow with a string of account wins, as well as some superb creative work.
+Another cornerstone advertising client, Intel, departed at the end of 2014 but Venables Bell bounced back from that blow with a string of account wins, as well as some superb creative work.
 The agency enjoyed a triumphant session at the Cannes Lions advertising festival in 2016, taking home two Grand Prix and a shelfload of metal awards for its #OptOutside campaign for retailer REI.
 That triumph earned it the title of Breakthrough Agency of the Year from Adweek for 2016.
 Paul Venables and Greg Bell, former colleagues at cross-town rival Goodby Silverstein jumped ship in 2001 to launch the shop, along with Bob Molineaux from AKQA.
 Bell left in 2009 though his name remained above the door.
-Venables took on a less day-to-day role of chairman in 2015, passing over creative lead to Will McGinness.
+Venables took on a less day-to-day role of chairman in 2015, passing over creative lead to ECD and partner Will McGinness.
 Bob Molineaux retired and was succeeded as president by Paul Birks-Hay.
-The agency also operates inhouse units offering production services and customer experience consultancy.
-Adbrands does not currently offer a business profile for this company but subscribers may access account assignments and contact information.
+Kate Jeffers is partner and managing director.
+The agency also operates inhouse units offering production services and customer experience, the latter under the VBP Orange sub-brand.
+AdAge estimated revenues of $51m in 2017.
+Subscribers may access account assignments and contact information.
 The searchable account assignments database is available to full subscribers to Adbrands.net premium services.
 Click here to access Adbrands account assignments (subscribers only); or see here for information on how to subscribe.

 Adbrands Weekly Update 23rd November 2017: Ads of the Week: "Parking Lot".
 Everyone wants their little bit of the holidays, don't they.
 Well we won't complain when they deliver an ad as good as this.
 For Audi of America, Venables Bell & Partners delve into their inner rage to give us a situation we all know all too well: finding that last available space in a jam-packed car park before the other guy does.
 Lots of familiar but funny frustrations along the way and a truly exciting final sequence - shame they cut away from what would have been a great two-car stunt!